githubUser1346/lang_bench/README.md

 # Env

 The LANG_BENCH_EFFORT environment variable can be used to configure how long we are ready to wait for the result.
 More effort means more reliable results.
+The default is LANG_BENCH_EFFORT=1, which is not enough for quality results.

 We assume that java, cargo and go are installed in /usr/bin.
+Cargo can also be in ~/.cargo/bin/cargo.
 For dev purposes, that location can be changed in

 ```